publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s725.md

         (5) prepare and submit an annual report to the Governor and the Commissioner on the status of vocational rehabilitation programs operated within the State, and make the report available to the public;

         (6) to avoid duplication of efforts and enhance the number of individuals served, coordinate activities with the activities of other councils within the State, including the Statewide Independent Living Council established under [section 796d of this title][/us/usc/t29/s796d], the advisory panel established under section 612(a)(20) of the Individuals with Disabilities Education Act \[[20 U.S.C.
-1412(a)(20)][/us/usc/t20/s1412/a/20]\], the State Council on Developmental Disabilities established under [section 15025 of title 42][/us/usc/t42/s15025], the State mental health planning council established under [section 300x–3(a) of title 42][/us/usc/t42/s300x–3/a], and the State workforce investment board;
+1412(a)(20)][/us/usc/t20/s1412/a/20]\], the State Council on Developmental Disabilities established under [section 15025 of title 42][/us/usc/t42/s15025], the State mental health planning council established under [section 300x–3(a) of title 42][/us/usc/t42/s300x–3/a] and the State workforce development board, and with the activities of entities carrying out programs under the Assistive Technology Act of 1998 ([29 U.S.C.
+3001][/us/usc/t29/s3001] et seq.);

         (7) provide for coordination and the establishment of working relationships between the designated State agency and the Statewide Independent Living Council and centers for independent living within the State; and